h3xar0n/security_plus/README.md

 * VPN concentrators
 * SSL accelerators
 * Load balancers
+- A WAF (web application firewall) can provide loadbalancing, but stateful and stateless firewalls can.
 * DDoS mitigator
 * Aggregation switches
 * Taps and port mirror